-Located just a short ferry ride from Vancouver’s Horseshoe Bay Terminal, Bowen Island is a great place to come for a day of hiking (and other stuff).
-And because several of the Bowen Island trails start right from where you get off the ferry in wonderful Snug Cove, it is possible to make the trip with or without a vehicle.
-Even better, if you have time to spend two or three days you should be able to check out all the hikes on Bowen Island.
-Hiking is one of the best things to do on Bowen Island.
+Located just a short ferry ride from Vancouver’s Horseshoe Bay Terminal, all the great Bowen Island hiking trails are a great reason to come for the day (or longer).
+And because several of the best trails start right from where you get off the ferry in wonderful Snug Cove, it is possible to do the trip with or without a vehicle.
+Or, even better, if you have time to spend two or three days you will be able to tackle all the best Bowen Island hikes at your leisure.

 The big highlight of Bowen Island hiking, Mount Gardner is the tallest point on the island at 719 metres above sea level.
 There are a number of different ways to approach it but they are all fairly challenging.